andymckay/cleardjango/text/recipe_04.rst

 * *completed* a Yes/No flag to see if the todo has been completed

-* *timestamp* a timestamp for when the model has been completed
+* *timestamp* a timestamp for when the todo has been completed

 This would change the model to look like the following: